-Only unleaded petrol, corresponding to the standard DIN EN 228, may be used for vehicles with catalytic converters (EN = "European Standard").
+Only unleaded petrol, corresponding to the standard DIN EN 228, may be used for vehicles with catalytic converters (EN = "European Norm").

-Fuel types are differentiated by the octane rating, e.g: 91, 95, 98 RON (RON = "Regulation Octane Number, unit for determining the knock resistance of petrol").
+Petrol types are categorised according to their octane number, e. g.
+91, 95, 98 RON (RON = "research octane number").
 You may use petrol with a higher octane number than the one recommended for your engine.
 However, this has no advantage in terms of fuel consumption and engine power.
-If, in exceptional circumstances, the correct octane rating is not available: